TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-computeapp-app-services-common.md

 **Tips for troubleshooting**

 - To monitor and secure your App Service, you have to have an App Service plan that is associated with dedicated machines.
 These plans are: Basic, Standard, Premium, Isolated, or Linux.
 Azure Security Center does not support the Free, Shared, or Consumption plans.
 For more information, see [App Service Plans](https://docs.microsoft.com/azure/app-service/overview-hosting-plans)
-- To be able to received security alerts on web apps, your Azure security center pricing plan should be standard on App Service Bundle
+- To be able to received security alerts on web apps, your Azure Security Center pricing plan should be standard on App Service Bundle
-- Azure security center also send recommendation on your web apps in Azure to help you improve your security posture.
+- Azure Security Center also send recommendation on your web apps in Azure to help you improve your security posture.
 This recommendation is part of the Free tier of the product and refresh every 12 hours

 ## **Recommended Documents**